-Gasoline is highly flammable and explosive, and you can be burned or seriously injured when handling
+Gasoline is highly flammable and explosive.

+You can be burned or seriously injured when handling fuel.

-- Stop the engine and keep heat, sparks, and flame away. - Handle fuel only outdoors. - Wipe up spills immediately. - 1.
-Move the fuel valve lever to the OFF position (see page 6). - 2.
-Place an approved gasoline container below the carburetor, and use a funnel to avoid spilling fuel. - 3.
-Remove the carburetor drain bolt and gasket.
-Remove the sediment cup and O-ring, then move the fuel valve lever to the ON position (see page 4).
+- Stop the engine and let it cool before handling fuel. - Keep heat, sparks, and flame away. - Handle fuel only outdoors.
+Keep away from your vehicle. - Wipe up spills immediately. - 1.
+Place an approved gasoline container below the carburetor, and use a funnel to avoid spilling fuel. - 2.
+Move the fuel valve lever to the OFF position, Loosen the carburetor drain bolt by turning 1 to 2 turns counterclockwise and drain the fuel from the carburetor (see page 6). - 3.
+Remove the sediment cup, and then move the fuel valve lever to the ON position and drain the fuel from the fuel tank (see page 4).